 - Include in your list of immigration law trainings any trainings you have taken on removal defense, court skills, or oral and written trial and appellate advocacy skills.
 While formal training is helpful, hands-on experience is essential for full accreditation. - Include in your resume an explanation of your experience working on court cases and observing various kinds of cases in immigration court under a mentor who is an attorney or full accredited representative.
-The list may include proceedings observed before the immigration court, USCIS, and circuit court, such as master calendar hearings, individual hearings, and naturalization interviews.
+The list may include proceedings observed before the immigration court, USCIS, and circuit court, such as master calendar hearings and individual hearings.
 The resume should demonstrate legal research, writing, and advocacy skills.
-Refer to the sample resume in Section IX. - Submit two redacted writing samples that demonstrate knowledge and experience in immigration court cases, such as pleadings, declarations, or motions you have written. - Submit a strong letter of recommendation from a mentor who can attest to your knowledge and experience in observing and working on immigration court cases, as well as your character and fitness. - Submit a copy of the mentor's resume demonstrating his/her background and qualifications in immigration law, or include this information in the letter of recommendation. - Submit a second letter of recommendation from an attorney, full accredited representative, or supervisor who can attest to your knowledge and experience with court cases.
+Refer to the sample resume in Section IX. - Submit two redacted writing samples that demonstrate knowledge and experience in immigration court cases, such as pleadings, declarations, or motions you have written. - Submit a strong letter of recommendation from a mentor who can attest to your knowledge and experience in observing and working on immigration court cases, as well as your character and fitness. - In the letter of recommendation, the mentor should be sure to describe his/her background and qualifications in immigration law. - Submit a second letter of recommendation from an attorney, full accredited representative, or supervisor who can attest to your knowledge and experience with court cases.